 Where: Riverside Park, Field Four

 The Beer City Brewers Guild is hosting their first annual Brews in the Grove which will take place at Riverside Park from 1:00pm to 5:00pm.
 The event will feature unique beers from the brewers of Grand Rapids as well as entries from the Pro-Am competition.
-Because both pair so well with beer, Brews in the Grove will also feature live music performances and food trucks.
+Because both pair so well with beer, Brews in the Grove will also feature a DJ and food trucks.
 You'll need to purchase tickets to get into the festival and to sample beer.
 Stay tuned to the Beer City Brewers Guild Facebook page for more details.

 Savor local and international beverages and enjoy tasting dinners during this annual festival.